eduardotrzan/lottery/README.md

 # Lottery

-This is a Lottery concept for ESignLive.
+This is a Lottery concept.

 ## Local use